 Challenge: No time

 Solution: Try working outdoor time into your workday.
+Checkout the newest reviews of the Max Trainer, just visit flexmastergeneral.com for more information.
 Can you take your lunchbreak outside?
 Make a meeting into a walking meeting?
 Commute by foot, rollerblade, bike, scooter, wheelchair, or skateboard?
 Or just break up your 30 minutes into 10 minute breaks.
 Given the health benefits of nature, try scheduling your outdoor time into your calendar like a doctor’s appointment or medication reminder.

 Challenge: Not sure what to do outside